-The Group conducts impairment tests in accordance with "(1) Accounting policy for measuring significant assets 4) Impairment of non-financial assets" on property, plant and equipment, right-of-use assets, goodwill, and intangible assets.
+The Group conducts impairment tests in accordance with "I. Notes regarding Basic Significant Items for the Preparation of Consolidated Financial Statements, 5.
+Accounting Policies (1) Accounting policy for measuring significant assets 4) Impairment of non-financial assets" on property, plant and equipment, right-of-use assets, goodwill, and intangible assets.
 The impairment tests to calculate recoverable value include assumptions for future cash flow, discount rates, and other items.
 Management uses their best estimates and judgment to set the assumptions; however, the test results can be affected by changes in uncertain future economic conditions.
 When revisions are necessary, the changes can have a material effect on the consolidated financial statements.

-(c) Recognition and measurement of allowance
+3. Recognition and measurement of provisions

-Allowances are measured based on best estimates of payments to settle future debts on the last day of the reporting period.
+Provisions are recorded \(\frac{\pmathbb{4}}{1,806}\) million in current liabilities and \(\frac{\pmathbb{4}}{1,823}\) million in non-current liabilities on March 31, 2021.
+Provisions are measured based on best estimates of payments to settle future debts on the last day of the reporting period.
 The payment amounts expected to be used to settle debts in the future are calculated in consideration of all possible outcomes in the future.
-The estimates used to calculate such allowances can be affected by changes in uncertain future economic conditions and therefore contain the risk that the measured amounts for the allowances may require significant revision in the future.
+The estimates used to calculate such provisions can be affected by changes in uncertain future economic conditions and therefore contain the risk that the measured amounts for the allowances may require significant revision in the future.

-(d) Measurement of retirement benefit obligation
+4. Measurement of retirement benefit obligation

+At the end of fiscal year 2021.3, assets related retirement benefit in non- current asset and retirement liabilities are recorded ¥6,427 million and ¥22,576 million, respectively.
 The defined benefit corporate pension plan recognizes the net amount of the defined benefit obligation and fair value of plan assets as assets and liabilities.
 The defined benefit obligation is calculated using actuarial calculation, which includes estimates for the discount rate, retirement rate, mortality rate, and rate of salary increase.
 These assumptions are determined based on a comprehensive judgment using available information, such as market trends in interest rate fluctuations.
 The assumptions for the actuarial calculation can be affected by the uncertain future economic environment and social changes and therefore contain the risk that the measured amounts for the retirement benefit obligation may require significant revision in the future.

-(e) Recoverability of deferred tax assets
+5. Recoverability of deferred tax assets